 When Do I Use a Tax-Free Account?

-Serious savers will take advantage of the Backdoor Roth IRA even during their peak earning years in addition to maxing out their tax-deferred accounts.
+Serious savers will take advantage of the Backdoor Roth IRA even during their peak earning years while also maxing out their tax-deferred accounts.

-Of course, Roth conversions near career end and in early retirement can also make a lot of sense.
+Of course, Roth conversions near career end and in early retirement can also make sense.
 But if you are in your peak earning years and have not yet maxed out your tax-deferred account contributions, that is clearly where you will see the most bang for your buck.

 Get Your Tax Break While You Can